Principles of Excellence

 - Requests for course substitutions (approval must be obtained prior to enrolling in course)

-Students are advised to report any change in credit hours to the Loyola Records Office as soon as possible, as delays in reporting a change in status may impede the processing of your benefits.
+Students are advised to report any change in credit hours to Loyola University Maryland's School Certifying Official as soon as possible, as delays in reporting a change in status may impede the processing of your benefits.

 Satisfactory Academic Progress